Billy Kametz

-He was diagnosed with stage IV colon cancer in February 2022, which he publicly announced ten weeks later on April 26, 2022, and died less than 2 months after announcing his diagnosis at the age of 35 on June 9, 2022.

 Early life

 Kametz was born on March 22, 1987, in Lancaster, Pennsylvania, and was raised in Hershey, Pennsylvania.
 He had a sister.
 He attended West Chester University.
+Kametz started out acting by doing theatres for years.

 Career

 In 2016, Kametz moved to Sherman Oaks in Los Angeles to play Aladdin in the final performance of Disney's Aladdin: A Musical Spectacular.
 While living in California, Kametz began working as a voice actor.
-He achieved one of his first major roles when he was cast as Josuke Higashikata in the Viz Media dub of JoJo's Bizarre Adventure: Diamond is Unbreakable.
-He went on to voice other prominent roles, including Colt in Brawl Stars, Takuto Maruki in Persona 5 Royal, Galo Thymos in Promare, and Ren in Pokémon.
+He achieved one of his first major roles when he was cast as Josuke Higashikata in the Viz Media dub of JoJo's Bizarre Adventure: Diamond Is Unbreakable.
+He went on to voice other prominent roles, including Colt in Brawl Stars, Takuto Maruki in Persona 5 Royal, Galo Thymos in Promare, Ren in Pokémon, and Ferdinand von Aegir in Fire Emblem: Three Houses, among many other roles in animation and video games.

+Kametz was able to posthumously reprise his role as Ferdinand in Fire Emblem Warriors: Three Hopes and Rui in Demon Slayer games "Sweep the Board!" and "The Hinokami Chronicles 2".

 In 2020, for his performance as Naofumi Iwatani in The Rising of the Shield Hero, Kametz won the Best VA Performance (EN) award at the 4th Crunchyroll Anime Awards.
-Apart from animations, he also provided his voice for many characters in various related video games.

 Personal life

-Kametz dated voice actress Erica Lindbeck up until his death in 2022.
+Kametz dated voice actress Erica Lindbeck.

-Illness and death
+Cancer and death

-On April 26, 2022, Kametz revealed that he had been diagnosed with stage IV colon cancer ten weeks prior, which had metastasized to his liver, lungs and spine, and that he had begun chemotherapy and radiation therapy.
+On April 26, 2022, Kametz revealed that he had been diagnosed with colorectal cancer ten weeks prior, which had metastasized to his liver, lungs, and spine, and that he had begun chemotherapy and radiation therapy.
 He also announced that he would be taking a hiatus from voice acting and moving back to Hershey, Pennsylvania.
 A GoFundMe page was posted on May 1, 2022, to help cover travel, insurance costs, medical bills not covered by insurance, and everyday life necessities; these online fundraising efforts yielded more than US$184,000.

-Within several weeks after announcing his cancer diagnosis, Kametz succumbed to it at the age of 35 in Hershey, Pennsylvania, on June 9, 2022.
-Following his untimely death, his ongoing roles were recast with other voice actors.
+Five weeks after the fundraiser was launched, Kametz died on June 9, 2022, in Hershey, Pennsylvania at the age of 35.
+He was cremated.